 MARC on the Record

-MARC offers research seed funding annually to build ageing research capacity and promote research translation.
-The eligibility criteria can change from year to year however funded projects must focus on one of the four MARC themes – Dementia, Falls Prevention, End of Life Care, and Mental Health and Wellbeing.
-Find out about previous successful grants.
+MARC has awarded $180,000 in research seed funding to build ageing research capacity and promote research translation.
+Funded projects focused on one of the four MARC themes – Dementia, Falls Prevention, End of Life Care, and Mental Health and Wellbeing.
+Find out about the successful seed funding grants.

 MARC has provided four PhD Scholarships to enable students enrolled at a MARC academic partner organisation to undertake their PhD in an area of ageing research.
 Find out about the PhD Scholarships we have awarded.